 Cost of the Journey

-Cost of the journey is per person, based on occupancy: $TBD DBL / $TBD SGL, from Paro*.
-Tour cost includes all accommodations; all meals as stated in the itinerary; group airport transfers; ground transportation in a Toyota Hiace; professional guide services; park, preserve, and other activity fees; and miscellaneous program expenses.
+Cost of the journey is per person, based on occupancy: $8390 DBL / $9185 SGL, from Paro*.
+Tour cost includes all accommodations; all meals as stated in the itinerary; group airport transfers; internal flight from Bumthang to Paro; ground transportation in a Toyota Hiace; professional guide services; park, preserve, and other activity fees; and miscellaneous program expenses.
+The cost of the Panna Tiger Reserve extension is $3190 DBL /

 Tour cost does not include: roundtrip airfare to and from Paro, or items of a personal nature such as laundry, porterage, telephone charges, or alcoholic beverages, overstay expenses arising from weather or COVID reasons or other unforeseen situations.
 Tour cost also does not include the Bhutan tourism fees (at present, $100 per person, per night) or your visa cost (2024 pricing was $40).